 Daily schedule: Monday to Friday 9 am – 4 pm

 This summer, create a unique short film from start to finish with the support of experienced professionals.
 In small crews, participants will be guided through the complete filmmaking process, from scripting to directing, from lighting to editing.
 We provide an inclusive, welcoming, and creative space with professional equipment and experienced artists to facilitate the program.
 Established professionals from the Vancouver creative scene will deliver masterclasses.
-Completed works will debut at a special film premiere.
+Completed works will debut at a special red carpet film premiere at The Cinematheque.

 The focus of these programs is to empower young artists to bring their creative visions to life through the visual language of film, with specific attention to the self-representation of minority groups.

-You can view the detailed schedule here.
-Please note the schedule is subject to minor change.
+You can view the 2022 schedule here.
+Please note the schedule will be subject to minor change.

 The Cinematheque is a not-for-profit organization and the program fee is subsidized by support from our sponsors.
 Our sponsors generously donate limited bursaries for participants who meet their requirements and/or are in need of financial assistance.
-Please note that bursaries are limited.
-The deadline for bursary applications is 5 pm June 18, and applicants will be notified by June 25.
-If you would like more information, please contact firstname.lastname@example.org.
+If you would like to apply for a bursary, please email us at firstname.lastname@example.org.

 The City of North Vancouver